Generating HAR files and analyzing web requests

 Description

-HAR is the short form for HTTP ARchive format, which tracks all the logging of web browser's interaction with a site.
+HAR is the short form for HTTP ARchive format, which tracks all the logging of a web browser's interaction with a site.

-HAR files can be a requirement for troubleshooting issues specifically for problems such as performance and page rendering
+HAR files can be a requirement for troubleshooting issues, specifically for problems such as performance and page rendering

 ProductJira, Confluence, Bamboo, Bitbucket, Fisheye